 This is what I hear a lot of; how Do I Blog?
 When you start creating a blog, it’s hard to imagine that it can become an Empire.
-Most of us have these dreams of running an Empire blog, but with so many obstacles to go through, over and under and around.
-One would believe that there is no light at the end of the tunnel.
-Dreams keep us alive and keep us going and striving for what we want.
-A strong desire to achieve and a hatred for failure keeps us piercing forward to grab trophy reward.
+Most of us dream of running an Empire blog, but with so many obstacles to go through, over and under and around.
+One would believe there is no light at the end of the tunnel.
+Dreams keep us alive, going and striving for what we want.
+A strong desire to achieve and a hatred for failure keep us piercing forward to grab the trophy reward.